New Paragraph

 Plymouth and check into hotel.
 Dinner at leisure.
 (B)

-Begin the day touring through the Dartmoor National Park and villages, including Princetown, Two Bridge and Postbridge including Clapper Bridge….whilst trying to spot the famous Dartmoor ponies!
+We begin the day touring through the Dartmoor National Park and villages, including Princetown, Two Bridge and Postbridge including Clapper Bridge….whilst trying to spot the famous Dartmoor ponies!

 Next visit